-As part of a research collaboration with LILI, the Health Research Authority has launched a new set of Hallmarks for People Centred Clinical Research
+As part of a research collaboration with Julie Bayley, the Health Research Authority has launched a new set of Hallmarks for People Centred Clinical Research

 Clinical research aims to find out more about an illness, condition, treatment, therapy, or care by directly involving people in a project, and may ask people to take part by testing a new treatment, using a device or by being cared for in a certain way.
 Whilst many people are included in this kind of research, there are many who have not had the opportunity to do so.
 The Health Research Authority protects and promotes the interests of patients and the public in health research and as part of a wider Government initiative for change, embarked on a project to explore the barriers to good research practice so everyone can take part in ways that are better for them.
 The starting point for good people-centred research is researchers asking people “what matters most” and “how can we work together to achieve it?”.